 - Gates later drives his minisub under Neptune's hull to buy the remaining survivors a few extra seconds to board the DSRV before she goes over the undersea cliff.

 - Insert Grenade Here: A gravity slide has knocked a large boulder into the boat, and shifted the position of the Neptune's emergency escape hatch so that it can no longer be reached from the DSRV.
 Captain Bennett has an idea.
 Have the Snark bring down a shape charge of C4 in its carrying arm so that the explosive will pulverize the boulder but not damage Neptune, allowing it to roll forward and right itself.

 - Military Maverick: Captain Gates.
 He designed and built a specialized mini-sub that can do a lot of useful functions with nothing but scrounged resources and the help of his second in command.
 He's damn good at what he does, and he knows it.

-- Race Against the Clock: While there's enough air and food for the crew to last until rescue, the place where the boat is resting is subject to severe gravity slides.
+- Race Against the Clock: While there's enough air and food for the surviving crew to last until rescue, the overloaded watertight hatch to the engineering spaces is leaking, and the place where the boat is resting is subject to severe gravity slides.
 They have perhaps 22 hours if everything holds.
 If anything goes wrong, the ship falls into the trench and it's a two-mile ride to the bottom.
 As the ship is already below its rated crush depth, any further sinking would cause it to implode, killing any survivors.

-- Shout-Out: While the crew is waiting, they're watching the movie Jaws.
+- Shout-Out: While the crew is waiting for rescue, they're watching Jaws.

-- Lost in Transmission: Part way through the rescue, the Neptune's radio fails.
-To signal to it what is happening, the Snark goes to the crash site, lands on the Neptune, and the Snark's captain then uses a wrench to tap Morse Code through the hull.
+- Lost in Transmission: Part way through the rescue, Neptune's underwater telephone ("Gertrude" in Navyspeak) fails.
+To signal to the men inside what is happening, the Snark goes to the crash site, lands on Neptune's outer hull casing, and Gates then uses a wrench to tap Morse Code through the hull.